Evening & Special Events

 Kicking it off with a surprise “break out,” Color War is jam-packed with sports games, swim/gymnastics meets, tennis matches, a dance and cheer competition, team banners, dining room decorations, songs, Bucket Brigade, Rope Burning, Hatchet Hunt and The Wayne Relay.
 The four day battle culminates with ‘Big Sing’ where teams present an entrance song, skit and alma mater.

 As our campers get older, we always want them to have more options and something to look forward to in the program.
 ‘Teens Leave Camp’ (TLC), is an optional program specially created for our teen camp (girls that have finished 8th-10th grade).
 Specialty programs and trips are offered throughout the summer, some of which take place on campus.
-Each year we like to introduce at least one new and exciting TLC workshop on top of the more popular ones, like ice skating, mountain biking, hiking, farm-to-table and yoga class at a local studio.
+Each year we like to introduce at least one new and exciting TLC workshop on top of the more popular ones, like ice skating, mountain biking, hiking, farm-to-table and a visit to a local business that handcrafts chocolate from ethically sourced cacao beans.